globant-ui/css-training/content/components/think-of.md

 # How can i think of components?

 I think the best way to get the components out of the design is to look for patterns that repeat (with slight variations) across the app.
-For example, if your app has forms in different pages, it's safe to think that they all will *almost* the same, so having a component `.form` with some classes for its inner components will avoid having to think avoid the implementation of every and each of the forms.
+For example, if your app has forms in different pages, it's safe to think that they all will *almost* look the same, so having a component `.form` with some classes for its inner components will avoid having to think avoid the implementation of every and each of the forms.

 Let's take a look to this twitter screenshot